astropy/halotools/docs/install.rst

 Building from source
 ====================

-If you don't install the latest release using pip, you can instead clone the cource code and call the setup file.
+If you don't install the latest release using conda or pip, you can instead clone the cource code and call the setup file.
 This is the most common way to install Halotools if you want versions of the code that have been updated since the latest official release.
 In this case,